weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/embeddings.md

 </Tabs>

-For further details on these parameters, please consult the [Azure OpenAI API documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/).
+For further details on these parameters, see consult the [Azure OpenAI API documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/).

 ### Available models